isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

    * **[!UICONTROL Send Email]** - Deselect this option if you do not want to inform new users by e-mail that you have signed them up.

-   * **[!UICONTROL Default Password]** - Enter a temporary password for new users, or leave the field empty to have Dynamic Media Classic generate random passwords.
+   * **[!UICONTROL Default Password]** - Enter a temporary password for new users, or leave the field empty to have Adobe Dynamic Media Classic generate random passwords.
 Users are asked to change passwords the first time they sign in.

-   * **[!UICONTROL Replacement URL]** - Enter a URL different from the default if your users access Dynamic Media Classic through a different URL.
+   * **[!UICONTROL Replacement URL]** - Enter a URL different from the default if your users access Adobe Dynamic Media Classic through a different URL.

 ## Other user management tasks {#other-user-management-tasks}